watNoel/Global-Sewage-Project/README.md

 Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript.
 The expected outputs can be found in the Supplementary data of the submitted manuscript, specifically

- Supplementary Table 1: *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	,
+ * Supplementary Table 1: *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	,

- Supplementary Table 2: *Comprehensive statistics for the synthetic E. coli community assay (saline, 72-hour reference)* and
+ * Supplementary Table 2: *Comprehensive statistics for the synthetic E. coli community assay (saline, 72-hour reference)* and

- Supplementary Tables 3: *Comprehensive statistics for the natural wastewater community assay (saline, 0-hour reference)* respectively.
+ * Supplementary Tables 3: *Comprehensive statistics for the natural wastewater community assay (saline, 0-hour reference)* respectively.

-After the paper has been published, the raw data used for this statistical analysis will be provided in *data/CFU_data.xlsx* and the expected outputs will be provided under outputs/ This in order to make it easier to rerun and reproduce the results.
+After the paper has been published, the raw data used for this statistical analysis will be provided in *data/CFU_data.xlsx* and the expected outputs will be provided under outputs/

 The functionality of the code is highly specific to the input format of the provided data, and it was not intended to be more generally applicable.